When people think about advertising on social media, LinkedIn probably isn’t the first thing to cross their minds. But we’re here to change that.

 Content ads are a great place to start for LinkedIn advertising beginners.
 Plus, if you’ve already got great content that people engage with, why recreate the wheel?
 People targeted by the ad can either choose to click through to your website or follow you on LinkedIn, either way, those are valuable engagements.

 The downside of a content ad is that it can get lost in all of the noise.
 People are constantly sharing articles and news on LinkedIn and your ad might not stand out.
-Plus, the single image format is not as impactful as something like a video ad.
+Plus, the single image format is not as impactful as advertising with video.
 The trick is figuring out how to get people to stop scrolling and start clicking.

 Video is among the most engaging media across all social channels and LinkedIn is so exception.
 This is a great tool for building brand awareness, creating captivated audiences, driving clicks, and ultimately, driving leads.